mynaparrot/plugNmeet-docs/blog/2025-10-26-build-video-conferencing-app-in-under-an-hour.md

 1.  **Install a powerful backend** with a single command.
 2.  **Use a simple API call** to control rooms and users.
-3.  **Integrate the pre-built client** for an instant user interface.
+3.  **Integrate a pre-built client** for an instant user interface on the web or mobile.

 You've skipped the mountain of WebRTC complexity and gone straight to building your application.
 From here, your next step is to make it truly your own.
 Learn **[how to deeply integrate and white-label the client](/blog/deep-integration-white-label-guide)** to create a seamless user experience that perfectly matches your brand.